shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/create-a-lending-marketplace-dapp-on-polygon.md

 ```

-Also, we do instantiate the collateral status to arrived once our conditions for loan sanction as per the contract are met contract will also be transferring funds to borrower(only in case of loan offer)
+We instantiate the collateral status arrived once conditions for the loan sanctioned as per the contract are met contract then transfer funds to borrower(only in case of loan offer)
-Also, we do instantiate the collateral status to arrived once our conditions for loan sanction as per the contract are met contract will also be transferring funds to borrower (only in case of loan offer)
+And instantiate the collateral status to arrived once our conditions for loan sanctioned as per the contract are met contract will also be transferring funds to borrower (only in case of loan offer)

 ```
 emit CollateralTransferToLoanSuccessful(msg.sender, loan.collateral.collateralAmount, loan.collateral.collateralPrice)